 - Laboratory Manager (Lab Manager)

-In the United States, there were 76,800 jobs for Nanotechnology Engineering Technician in 2016.
+In 2016, there was an estimated number of 76,800 jobs in the United States for Nanotechnology Engineering Technician.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Nanotechnology Engineering Technician by 2026.
-The BLS estimates 7,100 yearly job openings in this field.
+There will be an estimated 7,100 positions for Nanotechnology Engineering Technician per year.